moleculerjs/site/source/docs/0.13/middlewares.md

 ```

 ## Wrapping handlers
 Some hooks are wrappers.
-It means you need to wrap the original handler and return a new Function.
+It means you must wrap the original handler and return a new Function.
 Wrap hooks where the first parameter is `next`.

 **Wrap local action handler**